practicalmeteor/meteor-mocha-console-runner/README.md

-# Mocha Spacejam Reporter
+# Mocha Console Test Reporter

+A mocha package tests console reporter to be used with spacejam or standalone.

+### To run with spacejam
-`spacejam --driver-package practicalmeteor:mocha-spacejam-reporter`
+`spacejam test-packages <package-name> --driver-package practicalmeteor:mocha-console-reporter`

+### To run with meteor
+`meteor test-packages <package-name> --driver-package practicalmeteor:mocha-console-reporter`